 Other Highlights: The Clarke House Museum, The Clarke House Museum, Second Presbyterian Church, Dearborn Station, and Marshall Field Jr. Mansion.

-- Hyatt Regency McCormick Place – Connected directly to the McCormick Place Convention Center, this luxurious property offers stylish guestrooms with modern amenities such as air-conditioning, flat-screen TV, iPod dock, and ensuite bathroom.
+- Hyatt Regency McCormick Place – Connected directly to the McCormick Place Convention Center, this luxurious hotel offers stylish guestrooms with modern amenities such as air-conditioning, flat-screen TV, iPod dock, and ensuite bathroom.
 Extra facilities at the hotel include business facilities, free Wi-Fi, a 24-hour fitness center, an indoor pool, and an optional daily breakfast.
 Suitable for all kinds of travelers.

 - Hilton Chicago – A 5 minutes’ walk from Millennium Park, Hilton Chicago offers stunning views of Lake Michigan along with neatly decorated guestrooms, avant-garde amenities, on-site dining, an indoor pool, room service, hot tub, a seasonal sundeck, a modern fitness center, and a pub with live entertainment.
 Perfect for all kinds of travelers.